 Gray is licensed to practice before all North Carolina State Courts, Federal District Court, United States Tax Court and the United States Court of Claims.
 He is a member of the American Bar Association, North Carolina State Bar and the North Carolina Bar Association.

-Gray has been named to the 2015 Best Lawyers in America for the 21st consecutive year.
-He was also named to the 2015 Business North Carolina Legal Elite for Tax and Estate Planning and the 2015 Super Lawyers, North Carolina in the area of Tax Law.
+Gray has been consistently named to Best Lawyers in America, also named to the North Carolina Legal Elite for Tax and Estate Planning and to Super Lawyers, North Carolina in the area of Tax Law.

 A frequent lecturer on tax and estate planning topics, Gray has addressed the Duke University Estate Planning Conference, the Estate Planning and Fiduciary Law Section of the North Carolina State Bar, the Tax Section of the North Carolina State Bar and the North Carolina CPA Annual Accounting and Taxation Symposium.

 Gray is a Board Certified Specialist in estate planning and probate law.
 He is a member of the Southeastern Trust School Faculty at Campbell University, where he teaches estate, gift and generation skipping tax.

 Gray is a member of the Duke University Estate Planning Council.
 He is also a Fellow in the American College of Trust and Estate Counsel.